South Carolina Democrats frustrated over no hate crime law

 For the past three years, a hate crimes bill has made it through the South Carolina House and to the Senate floor, only to stop there.
 The outlook for the bill this year is grim.
 The Republican-dominated chamber has not held any debate or brought the proposal up for a vote despite the support of survivors of a racist attack that killed nine at a Charleston church, in addition to business leaders.

-“You look at the news all day long, I think we can agree, hate is all around us.
-Hate exists.
-So why is this bill more important than the hate crime legislation?”
-Democratic Sen. Kevin Johnson asked.
+“You look at the news all day long, Democratic Sen. Kevin Johnson asked.

 “This bill actually has the potential to address hate,” said Republican Senate Majority Leader Shane Massey, about allowing students to come to their own conclusions based on facts about the history of slavery and segregation.
 “That bill doesn’t.
 That bill isn’t going to change how people act.”